 logo_bdr2.gif (12700 bytes)

-American Karate Federation
+American Shorin-Ryu Federation

-Walt Sapronov – Godan, 5th Degree Blackbelt
+Walt Sapronov – Sensei

-Denis Oliver – Godan, 5th Degree Blackbelt
+Denis Oliver – Sensei

-Doug Van Cleave – Godan, 5th Degree Blackbelt
+Doug Van Cleave – Shichidan, 7th Dan

 Sensei Van Cleave began training in September of 1972 at the Iowa City dojo under Sensei Oliver.
 In August of 1973, Sensei Van Cleave established the Newton, Iowa dojo and continued to commute to the Iowa City dojo to train with Sensei Oliver.
-The following is a list of dojo’s established by Sensei Van Cleave.
+Sensei Van Cleave also established dojos in Minnesota and Florida.
+He is currently teaching in the Apopka, Florida dojo.

 Sensei History: